collerek/ormar/docs/signals.md

     print(f"{sender.get_name()}: {instance.model_dump_json()}: {kwargs}")
 ```

-Of course you can also create multiple functions for the same signal and model.
+Of course, you can also create multiple functions for the same signal and model.
 Each of them will run at each signal.

 ```python
 @pre_update(Album)